Phenylethanolamine N-methyltransferase: Localization

 Epinephrine synthesis and therefore PNMT location has been largely found to be contained in the adrenal medulla or adrenal gland of most species.
 PNMT has been localized in most adult mammals to the cytoplasm of these medullary cells.

 Newer studies are also showing PNMT mRNA and protein to be expressed in other regions of the body as well.
 Certain neural tracts, the retina, and in both atria and ventricles in the hearts are now being elucidated as sites of PNMT expression.
 Epinephrine is produced in small groups of neurons in the human brain which express PNMT; these neurons project from a nucleus that is adjacent (ventrolateral) to the area postrema and from a nucleus in the dorsal region of the solitary tract.

 Disease

 PNMT's normal function and defects are associated with multiple diseases and disorders.

 Vitiligo

 Decreased levels of PNMT activity measured by epinephrine and norepinephrine is seen in the skin of patients with vitiligo in the keratinocytes, which normally have higher PNMT activity.

 Ethanol intoxication

-Two potent PNMT inhibitors (LY134046 and LY78335) were long lasting antagonists of both ethanol intoxication and sedation.
+Two potent PNMT inhibitors (LY-134046 and LY-78335) were long lasting antagonists of both ethanol intoxication and sedation.
 This suggests a central role that PNMT and epinephrine play in the synthesis of ethanol and pentobarbital induced sedation and intoxication.